 By Haley Strand

-- Your Chaco tan lines are still visible the next summer
+- Your Chaco tan lines are still visible in the winter

 - You constantly say, “That’s not how we do it on the river.”

 - Your ammo can is a decorative piece in your home

 - Bugs don’t bother you; in fact, you welcome them

 - You constantly ask yourself if it’s warm enough to sleep under the stars